mainsail-crew/MainsailOS/docs/configuration.md

 ## Z-Offset

 An easy way to do probe z-offset calibration is to home the printer, then put a piece of paper underneath the nozzle.
-Now babystep Z through the Fluidd interface (or by issuing G0 commands through the console) until the nozzle touches the paper and there's a bit of resistance when you pull on it.
+Now babystep Z through the Mainsail interface (or by issuing G0 commands through the console) until the nozzle touches the paper and there's a bit of resistance when you pull on it.
 Then write "GET_POSITION" in the console and find the line that says `// kinematic: ...` And use the Z coordinate from that line, multiplied by -1.
 So if it says `// kinematic: X:0.000000 Y:0.000000 Z:-0.400000` you need to add 0.4 to your probe's z_offset in printer.cfg.

 Alternatively you can use the `PROBE_CALIBRATE` command, read more in the [klipper probe calibration documentation](https://www.klipper3d.org/Probe_Calibrate.html#calibrating-probe-z-offset)